bcgsc/abyss/README.md

 	./configure CPPFLAGS=-I/usr/local/include

-The default maximum k-mer size is 64 and may be decreased to reduce memory usage or increased at compile time:
+The default maximum k-mer size is 64 and may be decreased to reduce memory usage or increased at compile time.
+This value must be a multiple of 32 (i.e. 32, 64, 96, 128, etc):

 	./configure --enable-maxk=96